kramer314/scons-fortran/README.txt

 I'm looking into eventually adding the following (listed in order of priority):
 * Using the `site_scons` directory instead of providing a `SConstruct` file

-* Automatically merging default and custom JSON configuration files so custom configurations only have to specify what parameters differ from default values

 * Multiple source directory build support (this currently assumes all source files are nested in a single source directory)